mythenigma/doublecamera/README.md

 Core pieces, if you're digging into the AVFoundation side:

 - `DualCameraController` — owns the `AVCaptureMultiCamSession`, both preview layers, lens switching, zoom, torch, focus/exposure, and the exposure warm-up guard
-- `DualStreamRecorder` — `AVAssetWriter`-based recorder; one composed output for Split/PIP (optionally two, for 竖横同拍), two independent outputs for Dual Rec
+- `DualStreamRecorder` — `AVAssetWriter`-based recorder; one composed output for Split/PIP (optionally two, for Portrait + Landscape capture), two independent outputs for Dual Rec
 - `DualFrameCompositor` — the actual split/PIP drawing math, shared between the recorder and still-photo capture so both look identical
 - `DualPreviewView` — hosts the two `AVCaptureVideoPreviewLayer`s, lays them out per mode/orientation, and owns the tap-to-focus / double-tap-to-swap gestures